dotMorten/DotNetOMDGenerator/README.md

                     Separate with; for multiple assemblies, or use wildcards format            Format to generate:
-                       'html' a single html output (html is default) 'md' for markdown you can copy-paste to for instance GitHub preprocessors     Define a set of preprocessors values.
-Use ; to separate multiple exclude           Defines one or more strings that can't be part of the path Ie '*/Samples/*;*/UnitTests/*' (use forward slash for folder separators) regexfilter       Defines a regular expression for filtering on full file names in the source showPrivate       Show private members (default is false) showInternal      Show internal members (default is false)
+                       'html' a single html output (html is default) 'md' for markdown you can copy-paste to for instance GitHub.
+		       Specify multiple with a semicolon seperator, and use an output filename without extension preprocessors     Define a set of preprocessors values.
+Use ; to separate multiple exclude           Defines one or more strings that can't be part of the path Ie '*/Samples/*;*/UnitTests/*' (use forward slash for folder separators) regexfilter       Defines a regular expression for filtering on full file names in the source showPrivate       Show private members (default is false) showInternal      Show internal members (default is false) output            Filename to write the output to (extension is optional, but exclude the extension if you specify multiple formats)
 ```